additionjj/jiajia_website/index.md

 ---

-  I'm Jiajia Wang, a fourth-year Ph.D. candidate in the math department at the University of California, San Diego.
-My advisor is Jiawang Nie.
-My research interests lie in optimization, especially in polynomial optimization, bilevel optimization, and multi-task learning.
-I am also interested in tensor computation.
+  I’m Jiajia Wang, a fourth-year Ph.D. candidate in the Department of Mathematics at the University of California, San Diego, advised by Jiawang Nie.
+My research focuses on optimization, particularly polynomial optimization, bilevel optimization, and multi-task learning, with additional interests in tensor computations.
+I completed my undergraduate studies in Applied Mathematics at the University of California, Santa Barbara, under the supervision of Zheng Zhang in the ECE Department.

 # Publications and Preprints
 1. Optimization over the weakly Pareto set and multi-task learning [with L. Huang, J. Nie,  [arXiv:2504.00257](https://arxiv.org/abs/2504.00257), 2025]

-2. Lagrange multiplier expressions for matrix polynomial optimization and tight relaxations [with L. Huang, J. Nie, L. Xie, [arXiv:2506.12579](https://arxiv.org/abs/2506.12579), 2025]
+3. Lagrange multiplier expressions for matrix polynomial optimization and tight relaxations [with L. Huang, J. Nie, L. Xie, [arXiv:2506.12579](https://arxiv.org/abs/2506.12579), 2025]

-3. Moment-SOS relaxations for moment and tensor recovery problems [with L. Huang, J. Nie, [arXiv:2404.18332](https://arxiv.org/abs/2404.18332), 2024]
+4. Moment-SOS relaxations for moment and tensor recovery problems [with L. Huang, J. Nie, [arXiv:2404.18332](https://arxiv.org/abs/2404.18332), 2024]

-4. Bilevel Optimization for Hyperparameter Learning in Supporting Vector Machines [with L. Huang, J. Nie, S Zhong]
+5. Bilevel Optimization for Hyperparameter Learning in Supporting Vector Machines [with L. Huang, J. Nie, S Zhong]

-#
+# Internship Experience
+### Academy of Mathematics and Systems Science, Chinese Academy of Sciences — Research Assistant
+*Beijing, China | 08/2021 – 07/2022*

+- Developed and mathematically validated an enhanced neural network algorithm for near-optimal VLSI circuit placement, improving solution randomness and computational speed.
+- Implemented the neural network algorithm in Python and C++ with CUDA-based parallel computing.
+- Led the development of an RNN-based pipeline leak detection system in collaboration with CNPC.
+- Conducted large-scale data analysis and preprocessing, designed and implemented the detection pipeline, achieving significant improvements in prediction accuracy for industrial applications.

 Text can be **bold**, _italic_, or ~~strikethrough~~.